Euclideon/vaultclient/docs/UserGuide.md

 #### Moving items in the scene

-After selecting some items (see [Selecting Items](#selecting-items)) gizmo's will appear in the viewport.
+When one or more items is selected (see [Selecting Items](#selecting-items)) a transformation tool called a "gizmo" will become visible on the item(s) in the viewport:

 ![Scene Gizmos](images/gizmos.png)
-- Translation Gizmo (left), Rotation Gizmo (middle) & Scale Gizmo (right).
+> Translation Gizmo (left), Rotation Gizmo (middle) & Scale Gizmo (right).

 In local space mode the axis will align with the local axis of the last selected item.
-If that model doesn't have local space axis then it will use global axis.
+If that model doesn't have a local space axis then it will use the global axis.

-Looking at the gizmo from different angles may cause the gizmo to display one or more axis hatched.
-This is to indicate that the axis is point in the negative direction for that axis.
+- **Red** is the X axis, in global space the _EASTING_.
-- Red is the X axis, most frequently the EASTING.
+- **Green** is the Y axis, in global space the _NORTHING_.
-- Green is the Y axis, most frequently the NORTHING.
+- **Blue** is the Z axis, in global space the _ALTITUDE_.

-- Blue is the Z axis, most frequently the ALTITUDE.
+Looking at the gizmo from different angles will cause one or more of its axes to appear hatched/dashed.
+This indicates that this axis is pointed in the negative direction.

-- The translation gizmo is used to move the scene item(s) around.
-There are 3 sections to the translation gizmo.
+The Translation Gizmo is used to move scene item(s) around.
+There are 3 sections to the translation gizmo:
-  1. The coloured axis arms of the Gizmo translate locked to that axis
+  1. The coloured axis arms of the gizmo will translate only along that axis.
-  2. The coloured squares between to axis arms translate in that plane (the square between the X & Y axis translates only in the XY plane) the colour shows which axis won't be modified by that square.
+  2. The coloured squares between two axis arms will translate in that plane (e.g. the square between the X & Y axis translates only in the XY plane).
+The colour indicates which axis won't be modified by using that square.
-  3. The white ball at the origin of the gizmo translates the models in the plane perpendicular to the camera
+  3. The white circle at the origin of the gizmo will translate the models in the plane perpendicular to the camera.

-- The rotation gizmo changes the orientation of the item(s).
-They will orbit around the centre of the gizmo.
-There are 2 sections to the rotation gizmo.
+The Rotation Gizmo changes the orientation of the item(s).
+They will always orbit around their centre.
+There are 2 sections to the rotation gizmo:
-  1. The coloured axis rings rotate around the normal to the plane.
-The blue ring (Z-axis) rotates everything around the Z-axis
+  1. The coloured rings will each rotate around the normal to that plane. (e.g. Blue is the Z-axis, so the blue ring rotates everything around the Z-axis).
-  2. The white ring orbits everything around the centre of the gizmo in the axis parallel to the direction of the camera.
+  2. The white ring rotates everything around the axis parallel to the direction of the camera.

-- The scale gizmo changes the size of the item(s).
-They anchor for this scale is the centre of the gizmo.
-There are 2 sections to the scale gizmo.
+The Scale Gizmo changes the size of the selected item(s).
+The anchor for scaling is always the centre of the item(s).
+There are 2 sections to the scale gizmo:
-  1. The coloured axis arms of the Gizmo scale along that axis
+  1. The coloured axis arms of the gizmo will scale along that axis only.
-  3. The white ball at the origin of the gizmo scales uniformly in all axis
+  3. The white circle at the origin of the gizmo will scale the item(s) uniformly.

 In some situations not all gizmos will be available.
 In these cases part of the gizmo will be greyed out.
-One common occurance for this is when trying to scale UDS files (they don't properly support non-uniform scale)
+One common occurance of this is when trying to scale UDS files (they don't properly support non-uniform scale).

 ![Scene Gizmos](images/gizmogreyed.png)